eunrcn/tp/docs/index.md

 ![Ui](images/Ui.png)

-**InternHub is a desktop application for managing your contact details.** While it has a GUI, most of the user interactions happen using a CLI (Command Line Interface).
+**InternHub is a desktop application for managing your internship applications.** While it has a GUI, most of the user interactions happen using a CLI (Command Line Interface).

 * If you are interested in using InternHub, head over to the [_Quick Start_ section of the **User Guide**](UserGuide.html#quick-start).
 * If you are interested about developing InternHub, the [**Developer Guide**](DeveloperGuide.html) is a good place to start.